An essential element in the ‘FutureFit’ home

 As heat pumps move warm air to warm water, it also releases cold air that can make surrounding spaces more comfortable on hot summer days.
 Multiple modes and functions meet your hot water needs, whenever you need it.

 Silicon Valley Clean Energy’s Heat Pump Water Heater Program

 Silicon Valley Clean Energy (SVCE) is offering rebates to our single-family and multi-family household customers to switch from a natural gas water heater to an electric Heat Pump Water Heater.
 Income-qualified households will be eligible for additional incentives.
 Rebates are limited and will be available by reservation on a first-come, first-serve basis.
 There are 100 reservations available and check out our Reservation Tracker for an updated list of reservations.
 Only one rebate per household address.

 The FutureFit Heat Pump Water Heater program funds the replacement of 100 natural gas water heaters with modern and highly-efficient electric models.
 These electric Heat Pump Water Heaters serve as foundational elements in a carbon-free, all-electric home.
 With this program, SVCE provides funding for the Heat Pump Water Heater installation, as well as funding for an electric service panel upgrade to 200 amps.

 To support installation, we will publish a list of participating contractors, along with cost information for completed projects.
-Usage data will be collected to help SVCE make specific recommendations to customers about the appropriate utility rate for them, as well as design grid-interactive, demand response initiatives to unlock even more savings for our customers.
+Usage data will be collected from all heat pumps in this program to help SVCE make specific recommendations to customers about the appropriate utility rate for them, as well as design grid-interactive, demand response initiatives to unlock even more savings for our customers.

 SVCE will award rebates up to the dollar amounts described below.
 Rebates are not to exceed project costs.